Burnt Store Isles Association

 • Red Cross www.redcross.org/prepare/mobile-apps

-• The Weather Channel app (on the webpage’s heading, on the right - DOWNLOAD APP - or download it from wherever you normally download your apps)
+• Download The Weather Channel app from wherever you normally download your apps

 • How To Enable Your Phone's Weather Alerts in The Weather Channel app